kubernetes/community/contributors/design-proposals/raw-block-pv.md

 # Design Overview

   The proposed design is based on the idea of leveraging well defined concepts for storage in Kubernetes.
-The consumption and defintions for the block devices will be driven through the PVC and PV and Storage Class definitions.
-Along with Storage Resource definitions, this will provide the admin with a consistent way of managaging all storage.
+The consumption and definitions for the block devices will be driven through the PVC and PV and Storage Class definitions.
+Along with Storage Resource definitions, this will provide the admin with a consistent way of managing all storage.
-  The API changes proposed in the following section are minimal with the idea of defining a volumeType to indicate bothe the defintion and consumption of the devices.
-Since it's possible to create a volume as a block device and then later consume it by provisioning a filesystem on top, the design requires explict intent for how the volume will be used.
+  The API changes proposed in the following section are minimal with the idea of defining a volumeType to indicate both the definition and consumption of the devices.
+Since it's possible to create a volume as a block device and then later consume it by provisioning a filesystem on top, the design requires explicit intent for how the volume will be used.
   The additional benefit of explicitly defining how the volume is to be consumed will provide a means for indicating the method by which the device should be scrubbed when the claim is deleted, as this method will differ from a raw block device compared to a filesystem.
 The ownership of scrubbing the device properly shall be up to the plugin method being utilized.